AUAP/AP2018/class09/class09.md

 #### Step by Step:
 1. [Basic] Create a p5 sketch, then copy and paste the [source code](https://github.com/AUAP/AP2018/blob/master/class09/sketch09/sketch09.js) to your code editor. (you need to have a html file and the p5 library.
-2. [Basic] The objective is to replace the the API on line 7
+2. [Basic] The objective is to replace the API KEY with your own on line 7
 ```javascript
 var apikey = "INPUT YOUR OWN KEY";
 ```